Henderson Álvarez: Toronto Blue Jays (2011–2012)

-Miami Marlins
+Miami Marlins (2013–2015)

 On November 19, 2012, the Blue Jays traded Álvarez to the Miami Marlins along with Adeiny Hechavarria, Jeff Mathis, Yunel Escobar, Jake Marisnick, Anthony DeSclafani, and Justin Nicolino in exchange for Mark Buehrle, Josh Johnson, José Reyes, John Buck, and Emilio Bonifacio.
 Alvarez spent most of the first half of the 2013 regular season on the disabled list with right shoulder inflammation.
 He was activated from the 60-day disabled list on July 4, and made his first start as a Marlin that night against the Atlanta Braves. Álvarez received a no-decision in his Marlins debut, pitching five innings and giving up three earned runs in a 4–3 win. Álvarez earned his first win as a Marlin on July 26, against the Pittsburgh Pirates.

 On September 29, 2013, the final game of the Marlins 2013 season, Álvarez threw the 282nd no-hitter in MLB history, in a game against the Detroit Tigers.
 He allowed three base runners on an error, a walk, and a hit batter as the Marlins walked off in the bottom of the ninth inning on a wild pitch, 1–0.
 He became the first pitcher to throw a no-hitter in the final game of the regular season since Mike Witt in 1984, when he did so for the California Angels. Álvarez finished the 2013 season with a 5–6 record in 17 starts.
 Through 17 starts, Álvarez pitched 1022/3 innings while allowing just two home runs.
 The previous season he had allowed 29 home runs.

 Álvarez opened the 2014 season with two complete game shutouts in his first seven starts.
 He was named an All-Star.
 After earning an 8–5 record with a 2.48 ERA and a league-leading three shutouts, Álvarez went on the disabled list on August 1 with shoulder inflammation. before being activated on August 16.
 He finished the 2014 season with a 12–7 record, the most wins for a Marlins pitcher, and a 2.65 ERA with 111 strikeouts.

 The Marlins named Álvarez their Opening Day starting pitcher in 2015.
 In April 2015, Álvarez went on the disabled list when an MRI revealed inflammation in his shoulder and elbow.
 After going 0–4 with an ERA over 6.00, he was declared out for the season after undergoing shoulder surgery on July 28.
 On December 2, the Marlins opted not to tender Álvarez a contract, making him a free agent.